 If a student owes a penalty at the beginning of the school year based on the previous school year, the penalty will have to be paid before a device is issued.
 Principals may make an exception to this rule if the family has started payment and has an agreed-upon payment plan for the remainder of the charge.

 Discipline starts over at the beginning of each school year.

 Damage Matrix

-The following table summarizes the consequences of the various damage scenarios for the laptop:
+The following table summarizes the consequences of the various damage scenarios for the technology device (laptop + charger+ bag):